 SOLE’s unique density mapped bases also flex with your foot’s natural motion while still giving you the support you need.
 This means your insoles aren’t stopping your feet from moving and working as nature intended.
 Instead, they’re helping your feet do the work you’re asking of them, naturally.

-Insoles for hiking boots protect your body beyond your feet.
+Hiking insoles protect your body beyond your feet.

-SOLE’s Signature Shape combines a deep heel cup with superior arch support to promote neutral alignment in your body while you hike.
+SOLE’s signature shape combines a deep heel cup with superior arch support to promote neutral alignment in your body while you hike.
 This improves posture, prevents issues like overpronation and supination and prevents excess strain on your joints.

 SOLE footbeds are also heat or wear moldable, so your feet get individualized support for their unique contours and shape.
 This means you can hike with confidence that your feet are getting the premium care of customized support, without the cost of a prescription orthotic.